Quasi-compact group schemes, Hopf sheaves, and their representations: Introduction

-The above formulation of the Tannaka Duality Theorem, that is consistent with the original one as presented by Saavedra, is also connected with the one described by Joyal and Street in \cite{kn:joyalstreet} (see also \cite{kn:formaltan} or \cite{kn:streetbook}), \emph{via} the identification of the rational modules for $G$ with the comodules for the Hopf algebra $\Bbbk[G]$.

-Let $G$ be a group scheme of finite type (see Definition \ref{defn:groupscheme}); it is easy to see that the naive attempt to define the category of representations of $G$ as a direct generalization of the affine situation, yields a category which does not fulfill our needs, as it is too small to determine $G$.
-Indeed, define $\mathcal V_{\operatorname{fin}}(G)$ as the category that has as objects the morphisms of group schemes $\rho:G\to \operatorname{GL}(V)$ where $V$ is a finite dimensional vector space, and arrows the $G$--equivariant linear transformations.
-If $G$ is an \emph{anti--affine group scheme} (that is, $\mathcal O_G(G)=\Bbbk$, see Definition \ref{defi:anti-aff}), then the unique morphism of group schemes $G\to \operatorname{GL}(V)$ is the trivial morphism given by the assignment $g\mapsto \id_V$ --- this trivialization property characterizes anti--affine group schemes, as is proved for example in \cite[Lemma 1.1]{kn:briantaff}.
-Hence, the category $\mathcal V_{\operatorname{fin}}(G)$ is $\operatorname{Vect}_\Bbbk$, and it follows that this representation theory does not distinguish anti-affine algebraic groups.
+Let $G$ be a group scheme of finite type (see Definition \ref{defn:groupscheme}); it is easy to see that the naive attempt to define the category of representations of $G$ as a direct generalization of the affine situation, yields a category which does not fulfill our needs, as it is too small to determine $G$ --- for example, if $G$ is an anti-affine group (see Definition \ref{defi:anti-aff}), then the only morphism of group schemes $G\to \operatorname{GL}(V)$ is the trivial morphism.